Japanese Learning Loop

 Step 1: Basics

-The three areas of Grammar, Vocabulary, and Listening should be done more or less at the same time, they are independent and somewhat parallel, they will all equally help you unlock the path to the next stage, when you are ready.
+The three areas of Grammar, Vocabulary, and Listening should be done more or less at the same time, they are independent and parallel with each other, they will all equally help you unlock the path to the next stage when you are ready.

-You want be able to recognize word boundaries, which words are particles, how to conjugate basic verbs, how to express the very basics of ideas, etc.
+You want be able to recognize word boundaries, which words are particles, how to conjugate basic verbs, how to connect very basic of ideas, etc.

-What is important to remember here is that you are the one to decide how far you want to take this structured approach.
-However, don’t linger too long on this, the best way to learn grammar is to actually consume native material until your brain gets the intuition for it.
-This is only a stepping stone to get you there.
+What is important to remember here is that you are the one to decide how far you want to take this.
+Your goal should be to transition to Step 2 as soon as you feel ready to immerse in native material.
+Don’t linger too long on this, it is only a stepping stone to get you there.

 Bunpro is a great helper for grammar retention.
-Consider givinga read as my personal recommendation on how to use it well.
+Consider giving Fitting Bunpro in your study routine a read as my personal recommendation on how to use it well.
 As you are still in the Step 1 of the Loop, what you want out of it is to leverage your textbook so you can get used to daily bunpro reviews in preparation for the next step, which requires more independence.
-Don’t be afraid to add one or more textbooks to your study paths!
+If you are using a textbook, make sure to add it to your study paths to get the most out of it.

 Knowing what words mean and how they are supposed to look is as important as knowing when/how to use them.

-I won’t explicitly tell you to skip the next optional step, because it seems beneficial for some people, however I did not do it myself and I’m not very enthusiastic about it, but I’m mentioning this anyway in order to not deprive you of anything that might help you.
+I won’t specifically tell you to skip the next optional step, because some people seem to get a lot out of it, however I did not do it myself and I’m not very enthusiastic about it.
+I’m mentioning this anyway in order to not deprive you of anything that might help you.
 Just realize that it’s not mandatory and if you aren’t into it, you can skip it without issues.

-Remembering The Kanji is a specific method of kanji( ) study so that you can more easily become familiar with the shapes and loose meanings of each and every glyph.
-This is to allegedely make it easier for you to later learn the actual words as you encounter them in the actual language.
+Remembering The Kanji is a specific method of Kanji study so that you can more easily become familiar at recalling the shapes and loose meanings of each and every glyph.
+This is to make it easier for you to later learn the actual words as you encounter them in the language.

 This does not teach you any words, it merely teaches you the overall ideas and meanings of the symbols.

-I have never used it myself, and I don’t have any strong feelings about it either way, but Wanikani seems to be a decent paid tool to help with both kanji and vocabulary.
-It can work as paid alternative to both RTK and a core Anki deck.
+I have never used it myself, and I don’t have any strong feelings about it either way, but Wanikani seems to be a decent paid tool to help with both kanji and (some) vocabulary.
+It can work as paid alternative to both RTK and a core Anki deck, however the distribution of words it teaches you is not as optimal as a core deck and its slower pace might become frustrating if you just want to read stuff ASAP on your own.

 Step 2: The Loop